MechatronicSystems-Group/mechatronicsystems-group.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href="https://uct.ac.za/">University of Cape Town</a> Department of Mechanical Engineering Contacts.
-Moto.
-Etc.
+subtitle: <a href="https://uct.ac.za/">University of Cape Town</a> <a href="https://ebe.uct.ac.za/departments-departmental-overview/department-mechanical-engineering">Department of Mechanical Engineering</a> Contacts.

 profile:
   align: right